rithasahmed12/AptusHRMS_Frontend/README.md

 ### 4. Explore the Features
 - Now you can explore and manage the HRMS features tailored to your company.
 You can onboard employees, manage leaves, set work shifts, and much more.

-Enjoy the streamlined HR processes with our HRMS SaaS application!

 ---